-- A properly marked Federal Emergency Management Agency map identifying the locations of housing agency properties, - A documented finding sent to the State historic preservation officer or a programmatic agreement with the State historic preservation officer, - An airport clear zone map that can be obtained by the local airport management, and - A national wetlands inventory map found on the U.S. Fish and Wildlife Web site.
+- A documented finding sent to the State historic preservation officer or a programmatic agreement with the State historic preservation officer, - An airport clear zone map that can be obtained by the local airport management, and - A national wetlands inventory map found on the U.S. Fish and Wildlife Web site.

-The Columbia Office Did Not Comply With Internal Control Requirements The Columbia Office did not comply with internal control requirements set forth in HUD's Field Office Environmental Review Guidance, which required, at a minimum, (1) a list of responsible entities that HUD determined would or would not perform the environmental reviews on behalf of HUD, (2) a list of request for release of fund certifications that had been received and the corresponding clearance provided, (3) a list of environmental reviews conducted by the Columbia Office, and (4) separate environmental files for each housing agency within its jurisdiction.
-The Columbia Office's tracking log was incomplete as it was maintained for Capital Fund grants completed under 24 CFR Part 50 only and did not contain a list of the project or grant number, the fund year, the engineer who performed the review, any mitigation actions required, the date the review was completed, the date it was signed, and the date the letter was sent to the housing agency approving use of the funds.
-Further, the Columbia Office's Public Housing director and staff stated that the log did not contain much information.
-Further, the Public Housing director stated that he was not sure whether the log was current.
-The Columbia Office also did not maintain a list of responsible entities that HUD determined would or would not perform the environmental reviews on its behalf.
+The Greensboro Office Did Not Comply With Internal Control Requirements The Greensboro Office did not comply with internal control requirements set forth in HUD's Field Office Environmental Review Guidance, which required, at a minimum, (1) a list of responsible entities that HUD determined would or would not perform the environmental reviews on behalf of HUD, (2) a list of request for release of fund certifications that had been received and the corresponding clearance provided, (3) a list of environmental reviews conducted by the Greensboro Office, and (4) separate environmental files for each housing agency within its jurisdiction.
+The Greensboro Office's tracking log was incomplete as it was maintained for new construction or demolition and disposition projects only.
+It did not include Capital Fund grants completed under 24 CFR Part 50 because the Greensboro Office completed only one environmental review per year for all housing agencies' Capital Fund grants.
+The tracking log contained a list of the project names; proposed action-acquisition, demolition, or disposition; comments; State historic preservation officer action dates; environmental review completion dates; and Special Applications Center approval dates.
+However, it did not contain the project or grant numbers, the fund years, the names of the officials who performed the reviews, any mitigation actions required, the dates on which they were signed, and the dates on which the letters were sent to the housing agencies approving use of the funds.
+The Greensboro Office also did not maintain a list of responsible entities that HUD determined would or would not perform the environmental reviews on its behalf.

-The Columbia Office Did Not Ensure That Operating Costs Met Environmental Requirements
+The Greensboro Office Did Not Ensure That Operating Costs Met Environmental Requirements

-The Columbia Office did not ensure that funds transferred to housing agency operating accounts met environmental requirements because staff did not always question the use of such funds.
-A staff member stated that if a small housing agency annually transferred 100 percent of its capital funds into its operating account, the Columbia Office would question the use of the funds.
-However, the Columbia Office did not review transfers by large housing agencies into their operating accounts to determine whether the funds were spent on activities requiring environmental reviews.
-The staff member further stated that the housing agencies did not provide a detailed description of the use of the funds that they transferred to their operating accounts.
-The Greenville Housing Authority executive director confirmed that the Authority had not been required by the Columbia Office to provide details on how it used funds that it transferred to its operating account.
+The Greensboro Office did not ensure that funds transferred to housing agency operating accounts met environmental requirements.
+A Greensboro Office staff member stated that the small housing agencies transferred 100 percent of their capital funds into their operating accounts, while the large housing agencies transferred the allowed 20 percent.
+The staff member further stated that some of the housing agencies would provide a description of what operating costs were used for but it was not required.
 However, HUD's Field Office Environmental Review Guidance states that housing agencies should provide a description of operating costs to HUD or the responsible entity to allow completion of the environmental review.